Top 5 3rd Quarter Trades of GP - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were GP Brinson Investments LLC’s top five trades of the quarter.
+According to GuruFocus data, these were GPS Wealth Strategies Group, LLC’s top five trades of the quarter.

-During the quarter, GP Brinson Investments LLC bought 59,398 shares of ARCA:VTI for a total holding of 266,957.
-The trade had a 7.97% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $198.53.
+GPS Wealth Strategies Group, LLC reduced their investment in NAS:QQQ by 23,871 shares.
+The trade had a 1.72% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $301.34.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 18.44 and a price-book ratio of 3.43.
+In terms of valuation, INVESCO QQQ Trust has a price-earnings ratio of 24.95 and a price-book ratio of 6.54.

-During the quarter, GP Brinson Investments LLC bought 130,533 shares of ARCA:VEA for a total holding of 671,615.
-The trade had a 3.55% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.64.
+During the quarter, GPS Wealth Strategies Group, LLC bought 49,590 shares of ARCA:VIG for a total holding of 58,941.
+The trade had a 1.69% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $148.19.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.72 and a price-book ratio of 1.45.
+In terms of valuation, Vanguard Dividend Appreciation FTF has a price-earnings ratio of 20.63 and a price-book ratio of 4.29.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, GP Brinson Investments LLC bought 65,599 shares of ARCA:VWO for a total holding of 279,429.
-The trade had a 1.79% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.14.
+During the quarter, GPS Wealth Strategies Group, LLC bought 181,968 shares of ARCA:SPYV for a total holding of 205,328.
+The trade had a 1.59% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $37.75.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 10.98 and a price-book ratio of 1.69.
+In terms of valuation, SPDR Portfolio S&P 500 Value ETF has a price-earnings ratio of 16.11 and a price-book ratio of 2.43.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI Emerging Markets ETF has a price-earnings ratio of 10.69 and a price-book ratio of 1.60.
+In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 25.11 and a price-book ratio of 7.20.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.